innowatio/iwwa-kinesis-collection/README.md

 #lkd-collection

-This library is used to implement collections in a lkd stack (Lambda, Kinesis, DynamoDB).
+Implement collections in a lkd stack (Lambda, Kinesis, DynamoDB).

 ## How it works